leukeleu/django-hidp/packages/hidp/docs/templates.md

 Shows a simple message letting the user know that their password has been changed.

+#### set_password.html

+Rendered by the `SetPasswordView`.

+This template gets passed the following context variables:
+- `form` - A form that allows users to change their password.

+Redirects to `SetPasswordDoneView` after successfully setting the password.

+#### set_password_done.html

+Rendered by the `SetPasswordDoneView`.

+Shows a simple message letting the user know that their password has been set.

 ### **recovery**

 All templates related to password recovery can be found